keboola/connection-docs/extractors/facebook-ads/index.md

 The *Since* or *Until* parameters are parsed via the [strtotime function](http://php.net/manual/en/function.strtotime.php) and can be specified:

-- **absolutely** -- as a unix timestamp or in `yyyy-mm-dd` format,
+- **absolutely** -- as a unix timestamp or in the `yyyy-mm-dd` format,
 - **relatively** -- for instance, `14 days ago` or `last month`.

-For consistent results, specify both `since` and `until` parameters.
+For consistent results, specify both *since* and *until* parameters.
 It is also recommended that the time range does not exceed 6 months.

 ### Limit (Advanced Tab)
 The *limit* option represents the Facebook Marketing API request parameter `limit`; it is the maximum number of objects that may be returned on a single page of the request.
 (The default is 25, the maximum is 100.)
 It is useful when the Facebook Marketing Api returns an error saying there is too much data requested.
-In such case, you can lower the limit and run the query again.
+In such case, lower the limit and run the query again.

 ## Output Data Description
 Output data represent a [tree](https://en.wikipedia.org/wiki/Tree_(graph_theory)) where each node is an